-- the school's responsibility to safeguard and promote the welfare of children is of paramount importance - to maintain an attitude of "it could happen here" - safer children make more successful learners - this policy will be reviewed at least annually unless an incident or new legislation or guidance suggests the need for an interim review - Our school vision states that we want our school to be 'safe, happy, hard-working and welcoming....'
+- the school's responsibility to safeguard and promote the welfare of children is of paramount importance - to maintain an attitude of "it could happen here" - safer children make more successful learners - this policy will be reviewed at least annually unless an incident or new legislation or guidance suggests the need for an interim review - that we recognise the need to assess the risk and issues in the wider community when considering the wellbeing and safety of our pupils - Our school vision states that we want our school to be 'safe, happy, hard-working and welcoming....'
 This is at the core of the work of the school.
 The safety of pupils and adults is of the utmost importance and is reflected in all of our policies, procedures and working practices.